AbdallahMostafaIbrahim/riscv-test/README.md

   the program, words `256..1023` (`0x400..0xFFF`) are data.
 Test programs set `x28 = 0x400` and use it as the data base so loads and stores cannot overwrite instructions.
-- **Reset:** asynchronous active-high `rst` clears PC, register file, BHT (initialised to `2'b01` weakly-not-taken), BTB valid bits, and all pipeline registers.
-- **Halt:** once a halting opcode reaches ID, `halt_pending` freezes PC and IF/ID so no new instructions enter the pipeline while the earlier ones drain. `halted` goes high once the halt has reached WB; the testbenches wait on this.
-- **Branch resolution:** branches consult the predictor in IF and speculatively fetch from `predict_target` if the BHT MSB is high and the BTB tags match.
-Conditional branches, JAL, and JALR all resolve in MEM; mispredictions / JAL / JALR flush three bubbles.
-- **Register file:** negative-edge triggered write so WB in the first half of the cycle is visible to ID in the second half.

 ## How to Test